philipflohr/SwayMonMan/README.md

 # SwayMonMan

-An easy-to-use manager for complex monitor setups in changing environments
+An easy-to-use manager for complex monitor setups in changing environments using swaywm

 ## How to use SwayMonMan